google/codeworld/web/help/main.md

 ### Nesting ###

-Remember how we used `rotate`?
+Remember how we used `rotated`?
 Here's a quick reminder:

     main    = pictureOf(diamond)
-    diamond = rotate(square, 45)
+    diamond = rotated(square, 45)
     square  = rectangle(2, 2)

 Nice!
 However, naming everything like that can get tedious.
 If you